sparrigan/babyMakers/readme.md

 ### Install postgres RDBMS

-Use homebrew to install postgres: `brew install postgres`.
+On mac, use homebrew to install postgres: `brew install postgres`.

 (If you don't have homebrew - a great package installer for mac, then see [http://brew.sh/][http://brew.sh/])

+On linux, use `apt-get install postgresql postgresql-contrib`

 If you've never setup a postgres database then use: `initdb /usr/local/var/postgres -E utf8` to setup a database